 MCU Connection Guide

-- Simplify Wiring: It is recommended to temporarily remove all wiring from the mainboard and toolboard except for the data cable, keeping only the necessary data connection to eliminate interference.
+- Simplify wiring: It is recommended to temporarily remove all wiring from the mainboard and toolboard except for the data cable, keeping only the necessary data connection to eliminate interference.

 Step 1: Backup and Reset Configuration